Welcome to this backpacking Central America itinerary.

 I wrote some more places in another guide which I have linked to below:

 Admittedly, the above itinerary is very fast-paced and will miss out on some other amazing destinations.

 Consider adding these gems to your Central America itinerary:

 Having read this article you hopefully have a better idea regarding destinations in Central America, the best time to go, keeping safe as well as an awesome one-month itinerary to get ideas flowing.

 Adjust the itinerary as you need, and of course, aim to spend longer there so you can see more of the real regions.

 Central America is beautiful, and once you travel around you will wonder why people are so scared to even go.
 Don’t be one of those people!

-Read more on Central America travel for a plethora of advice, tips, and itineraries for exploring the rest of the region.
+Read more about the all the countries in Central America on this blog to get advice, tips, and itineraries for exploring the rest of the region.

 📌 Like this article?
 Pin it…